vfaronov/gunison/README.md

 * use mnemonics (underlined keys) to access buttons and menu items, e.g. Alt+S for Sync

-At exit, Gunison saves some UI state (collapsed directories, window geometry, column order) to a file named `state.json` in a platform-dependent config directory, such as `~/.config/gunison` on Unix.
+At exit, Gunison saves some UI state (collapsed directories, window geometry, etc.) to a file named `state.json` in a platform-dependent config directory, such as `~/.config/gunison` on Unix.
 You can prevent this by symlinking that file to `/dev/null`.

 [prefs]: https://www.cis.upenn.edu/~bcpierce/unison/download/releases/stable/unison-manual.html#prefs
 [Meld]: https://meldmerge.org/